Dingle Way – 6 Days

 Dingle Way – 6 Day Self-Guided Walking Holiday

 The Dingle Way as a long distance self-guided walking/hiking trail, is one of Ireland’s finest, taking in part of the Wild Atlantic Way.
 Walk the Dingle Way and you will encounter an array of archaeological monuments. dating back from the Mesolithic Period of around 6000 BC.
-Standing stones; Ogham Stones and a multitude of beehive huts; evidence to its rich culture of a bygone age.
+Standing stones; Ogham Stones and a multitude of beehive huts; evidence of its rich culture of a bygone age.

 Tour Pricing & Dates